denoni/SpotifyClone/README.md

 ² The viewmodel for when the user just opened the SearchScreen, it's similar to a discover screen.

-## To be done

-- [ ] Better performance by cleaning up cache
-- [ ] MyLibraryScreen
+## Things to do/improve

-- [ ] Make the follow and like buttons work
+- [ ] Use protocols to reduce code duplication.
-- [ ] XCode Instruments and LLDB to find memory leaks
+- [ ] Add more animations(like, follow, navigation, etc)
 - [ ] Play playlists(one song after another)
+- [ ] Use navigation link for navigation
+- [ ] Save that the user is already logged
 - [ ] Unit testing
-- [ ] Add a simple diagram of the project architecture in the README
+- [ ] Solve animation hitches when scrolling in the playlist tracks.
+- [ ] Better code architecture
+- [ ] Make the currently playing track bottom bar work
+- [ ] Make the three dots work to open more options

 <br> <br> <br>